 The new Quinta do Espinho project started nearly 30 years ago.
-Located at the mouth of the Távora with the left bank of the Douro, the vineyard and wine-producing property are now entering a new chapter, one that asserts its modern take on a traditional style of Douro wine production.
+Located at the mouth of the Távora with the left bank of the Douro, the vineyard and wine-producing property is now entering a new chapter, one that asserts its modern take on a traditional style of Douro wine production.

 In 1985 one of the branches of the Macedo Pinto family tree decided to implement a recovery plan for Quinta do Espinho.
 Over 30 years have passed and, since then, much has changed, and for the better.
 Instead of the old terraces (“Patamares”) that died out and were abandoned during Phylloxera, we can see modern “Patamares”, planted with the most suitable single grape variety plots.